-In many cases below "two-byte" data values are specified.
-This is in a default when the number is an offset within the compiled pattern. compiled to use 3-byte or 4-byte values for these offsets (impairing performance).
+In many cases below LINK\SIZE data values are specified for offsets compiled pattern.
+The default value for LINK\SIZE is 2, but PCRE can compiled to use 3-byte or 4-byte values for these offsets (impairing performance).
 This is necessary only when patterns whose compiled le greater than 64K are going to be processed.
 In this description, we "normal" compilation options.
-"Two-byte" data values that are counts quantifiers) are always just two bytes.
+Data values that are counts (e.g. for quantifiers) are always just two bytes long.

-A list of all the opcodes follows:
+A list of the opcodes follows: